NVIDIA/NeMo/docs/source/features/memory_optimizations.rst

 Overview
 ^^^^^^^^

-CPU Offloading is a feature used in NeMo to offload all the activations and inactive weights to CPU storage to reduce the peak memory usage of the GPU.
-Currently NeMo supports offloading activations and weights at a transformer layer granularity where users can set the number of transfomer layers in their language model that needs CPU offloading.
-NeMo offloads the activation at the optimal time during the forward pass and reloads it back on a need basis during the backward pass.
+CPU Offloading in NeMo is a feature that reduces the peak memory usage of the GPU by offloading activations and inactive weights to CPU storage.
+NeMo supports offloading at the transformer layer level, allowing users to specify the number of transformer layers in their language model that require CPU offloading.
+During the forward pass, NeMo offloads activations at the optimal time and reloads them as needed during the backward pass.

 Features
 ^^^^^^^^
-> Support training of models with long sequence lengths as they are activation memory dominant
+> Supports training models with long sequence lengths by managing activation memory efficiently.
-> Supports high batch size per GPU as activation memory can be offloaded
+> Enables high batch sizes per GPU by offloading activation memory.
-> Overlaps computation with Host2Device and Device2Host copies while offloading and reloading.
+> Overlaps computation with data transfers (Host2Device and Device2Host) during offloading and reloading.

 Usage
 ^^^^^
-> Set `cpu_offloading` as True to enable CPU offloading
+> Set cpu_offloading to True to enable CPU offloading.
-> Set `cpu_offloading_num_layers` between [0,number of layers in model - 1]
+> Set cpu_offloading_num_layers to a value between 0 and the total number of layers in the model minus one.
-> Set `cpu_offloading_activations` and `cpu_offloading_weights` based on need whether to offload activations only/weight only/both
+> Set cpu_offloading_activations and cpu_offloading_weights based on your needs to offload activations only, weights only, or both.